1832

 Town sign of the district town Alsfeld, before 1972

-In 1836, the seat of the Grand Ducal District Council was moved to a newly constructed building in Hersfelder Straße, and the so-called “Old Town School” moved into the “Schwarzsche Wohnhaus”.
-MNic
+In 1832, larger administrative units called “counties” (Kreise), headed by a “county councilor” (Kreisrath), were established.
+The two administrative districts of Alsfeld and Kirtorf were merged into the County of Alsfeld, which comprised 72 settlements.
+In 1836, the seat of the Grand Ducal County Council was moved to a newly constructed building on Hersfelder Straße, and the “Old City School” moved into the “Schwarz residence.”
+(MNic)